Auckland deputy mayor taking different path to Mayor Wayne Brown

 "We are going to be great team," Brown said at a joint press conference with Simpson at the mayoral office in the central city.

-"We're very different people," she admitted, on mayor Brown, saying she was "naturally more conciliatory" than him.
+"We're very different people," she admitted, adding she was "naturally more conciliatory" than him.

 Simpson said she and Brown hadn't worked out what big policies in the mayor's programme they would agree on, including the council budget.

 "I'm very aware of some of his key points he stood on.
-Auckland has voted for that and I think we need to respect that and we will have discussions on how they are debated and decided on around the governing body, around the Local Board table and in terms of CCOs," she said.
+Auckland has voted for that and I think we need to respect that and we will have discussions on how they are debated and decided on around the governing body, around the Local Board table and in terms of CCOs (council-controlled organisations)," she said.

 Asked if she would show the same loyalty to Brown as former deputy mayor Bill Cashmore showed to former Mayor Phil Goff, Simpson said she had huge admiration for Cashmore "but we are very different people".